History is almost always written by the victors and conquerors and gives their view.

 Since it was first published, “Unforgetting Women Architects” has motivated numerous Wikipedia edit-a-thons and been expanded into the book Where Are the Women Architects?.
 Now we want to continue the exploration — to encourage “inventive and eclectic” approaches to telling the untold stories of women in architecture.

 We welcome articles about overlooked women throughout history and up to the present.
-We also welcome unconventional narratives in which the monographic focus on individual artistic genius is challenged — and perhaps replaced by the more expansive framing of a collaborative enterprise.
+We especially welcome narratives in which the monographic focus on individual artistic genius is challenged — and perhaps replaced by the more expansive framing of a collaborative enterprise.
 Just as important, we are interested in stories that grapple with difficult causes, deeper structures.
 For to write women into design history is inevitably to reckon not only with neglected careers but also with cultural norms and hierarchical practices that work to reinforce the status quo.
 It is a ripe opportunity to scrutinize the dominant narratives of success and power, and to examine the deep-seated biases that have enabled the forgetting of women architects.

 This is an open call with no time limit and no restrictions on genre or format.
 We welcome proposals or finished manuscripts from scholars, journalists, essayists, designers, and artists.
 For more information, please read our Submission Guidelines.